bluesillybeard/Pinc/readme.md

         - a test program that probes the library to make sure it behaves correctly
             - I can't think of a good robust way to do everything automatically without tons of extra effort.
 - Set up github discussions thingy
+- The API needs some decent changes
+    - Setting the bit depth of a framebuffer is just not well designed.
+OpenGL needs bit depths before even creating a window in many cases, so it is probably best to add the limitation of the user getting their framebuffer bit depths set before calling init.
+- Test (theoretically) supported platforms that haven't been tested yet:
+    - x86 linux
+    - arm linux
+    - aarch64 linux
+    - riscv64 linux
+    - powerpc linux

 ## Some stats (may be outdated)